Instructions for Using Your Bed Bug Heater

 - Remove anything from the area being treated that will melt or explode or be harmed by the heat including pets, plants, crayons, candles, cosmetics, ammunition, fireworks, fire extinguishers, aerosol cans, alcohols, lighters, etc. Prescription and non-prescription medications can be put in refrigerator.

-- Pre-heat treatment area using furnace, boiler, PTACs (ac/heat combo units in hotel rooms), space heaters, etc. Preheat the area using the hottest setting possible for a minimum of 2 hours or overnight when possible.
-Starting your heat treatment at 80-90°F/27-32°C versus starting at 65°F/18°C will greatly speed up the time it takes to achieve lethal temperature.
+- If possible, pre-heat treatment area using furnace, boiler, PTACs (combined AC/HEAT units found in most hotel rooms), space heaters, etc. Preheat the area using the hottest setting possible for a minimum of 2 hours or overnight when possible.
+Starting your heat treatment at 80-90°F/27-32°C versus starting at 65°F/18°C will greatly speed up the time it takes to achieve lethal temperature and improve results.
+Bed bugs love it warm but die when it gets too hot.

 - Anything removed from the treatment area prior to starting a heat job must first be placed into plastic lawn/leaf or contractor bags and sealed tightly to avoid spreading bed bugs and their unhatched eggs into non-infested areas and making the problem worse.
-Bagged items should be thrown out or put into a dryer on highest/hottest temperature setting (very dry) for at least 20 minutes.
+Bagged items should be disposed of or put into a dryer on highest/hottest temperature setting (very dry) for at least 20 minutes to kill bed bugs and their eggs.

 - Do not heat treat bathrooms as the wax ring underneath the toilet may melt.
-If you suspect bed bugs in the bathrooms move the infested items into the main heat treatment area.
+If you suspect bed bugs residing in items in the bathrooms move the infested items into the main heat treatment area.

-- Insert fiberglass pole into top of heater and attach black end of black thermistor cord (pulls out from top of heater) to top of fiberglass pole with attached velcro strap.
-You will see the temperature at the tip of this cord on the front of the heater.
+- Insert orange fiberglass pole into top of heater and attach black end of black thermistor cord (pulls out from top of heater) to top of fiberglass pole with attached velcro strap.
+You will see the temperature at the tip of this cord on the front LCD readout of the heater.

-- Plug orange heater power cord into 110/120v standard wall outlet to turn on internal heater fan.
+- Plug orange heater power cord into 110/120v standard wall outlet.
+This activates the internal heater fan and the automatic LCD thermostat which regulates the temperature.
 Air is drawn into the top, through the finned heater elements and blown out of the bottom of the heater on 3 sides

 - Make sure black heater switch is in “OFF” position

 - On heater, connect twist-lock connector at one end of black power cord into underneath/bottom of thermostat control panel.
+Be sure to both push up and twist into locked position.
+Not twisting can cause problems.
 Do not touch the red automatic thermostat buttons.
 The temperature has been preset at the factory not to exceed 145°F/63°C.

 - Plug the other end of the black power cord into a stove receptacle, dryer receptacle, generator receptacle or attach directly to a 60 amp or higher circuit breaker panel (it is recommended that a certified electrician be consulted before using this power method).